 Your insurance binder contains important policy details like coverage limits and deductible amounts.
 This temporary document outlines the details of your insurance plan and should be provided automatically by your insurance agent.
 While some details vary, this homeowners’ insurance binder sample can give you an idea of what a typical insurance binder looks like.

-Purchasing homeowners’ insurance is an important and necessary part of the home buying process.
-Homeowners’ insurance gives you protection for potential damages or losses to your residence and possessions.
-The insurance is traditionally required by mortgage lenders.
-It’s also an important investment to protect your valuable home.
-When you purchase a new insurance policy, it can take a few days to process paperwork and underwrite the policy.
+When you purchase a new insurance policy for your home, it can take a few days to process paperwork and underwrite the policy.
 Your insurance binder provides temporary proof of insurance until the official policy is complete.
 A homebuyer who needs immediate proof of insurance needs an insurance binder.
-A homeowners’ insurance policy may also be needed in the event you’re refinancing an existing home loan.
+A homeowner’s insurance policy may also be needed in the event you’re refinancing an existing home loan.

 Since your insurance binder is a confirmation of coverage you’ve obtained for your home, it’s important to examine the document and make sure all the details are correct.
 These details are an important part of your mortgage application and will be vital if, for any reason, you need to make a claim.
 Correcting any inaccuracies will prevent errors in the policy.